t-tht/Bit-board/project_administration.md

 ## Ethical Consequences

 bit:board has the same aim as micro:bit - inspire children's interest in learning electronics and programming.
 The development of bit:board always keeps this in mind.
 By developing this open platform, the team hopes that it could be the place for next generation to release their creativity, facilitate their education, especially for girls.

 bit:board is not a cutting edge product, but this doesn't mean the quality is low.
 The team continuously polished the product during the prototyping and verification stage.
 For instance, a lot of parameters that control the sensitivity of touch sensor input and joystick have been tuned patiently, which makes user more comfortable to use.

-Safety is another detail that has not been ignored
-- quality
-- saftey
-    - seriesness
-    - occrrence
+Safety is another detail that has never been ignored.
+For example, the case of micro:bit has been designed to have rounded corners only, so that there's less potential harm in case it falls.
+During prototyping, one team member manuelly grinded the corners using sandpaper when laser cut can't achieve the curvature needed.

 ## Sustainability consideration